 Check these out if you crave silence OR pure music fidelity.

-You might be wondering why I am testing the music option if the headphones work so well.
-To make a long story short, I recently moved in with my 90 year old mother in order to help her out.
-IF I use the headphones I can’t hear her when she needs help.
-The white noise blocks out noises, but I can still hear her when necessary.
+You might be wondering why I am testing the music option if the pure silence headphones work so well.
+To make a long story short, I recently moved in with my 90+ year old mother in order to help her out.
+IF I use the noise cancelling headphones I can’t hear her when she needs help.
+The white noise blocks out noises, but I can still hear my mother when necessary.

-IF you are having challenges staying focused, music is one of the things you can try in order to increase your ability to concentrate and focus.
-Give Brain.fm a test run and be sure to get a good set of noise cancelling headphones.
+IF you are having challenges staying focused, white noise, or specific types of music is one of the things you can try in order to increase your ability to concentrate and focus.
+Give Brain.fm a test run and be sure to get a good set of noise cancelling headphones for those times you want or need pure silence!